 Moreau owns five winning seasons, including the only back-to-back campaigns in 2008 and 2009.
 Within the NEWMAC, the Engineers were 5-3 in 2009 and 4-4 in both 2008 and 2011.

-This past season saw Hope Shevchuk earn her fourth NFHCA Scholar of Distinction nod and consecutive CoSIDA Academic All-America honors.
-Moreau's squad also collected its 10th NFHCA National Academic Team Award.
+In 2016, Hope Shevchuk earned her fourth NFHCA Scholar of Distinction nod and consecutive CoSIDA Academic All-America honors.
+In all, Moreau's squad also collected its 13th NFHCA National Academic Team Award in 2017.

 The 2014 campaign featured 11 wins.
 Back Abby Cervelloni and goalkeeper Lauren Puishys were named to the NEWMAC All-Conference second team.
 Of Moreau's 10 All-NEWMAC selections, seven have been backs and one has been a goalkeeper.

 2011 was another 11 win season and an excellent year in the classroom with a NEWMAC-best seven earning Academic All-Conference honors.
 Becca Sharpe collected her first of two All-Conference nods to go with one for Katelyn Comeau.
 It was also the first time a WPI student-athlete claimed CoSIDA Academic All-America of the Year laurels.
 Celena Dopart (Washington, DC) was chosen as the winner of the Capital One NCAA Division III Academic All-America of the Year award for the Women's At-Large division as selected by the College Sports Information Directors of America (CoSIDA).
 In all, Moreau boasts eight Academic All-America selections, including first teamers Dopart (twice) and Kelly Johnson (once).

 2010 saw Danielle Antonellis earn a spot on the All-NEWMAC scrolls.